MeganNyhan/CI_PP5_SALT/README.md

 <li> It includes the following fields: name</li>
 <br>
 <p> Introduction (custom model): </p>
-<li> This gives the admin of the site the opition of changing the Introduction of the site in the main header of the index page.</li>
+<li> This gives the admin of the site the opition of changing the call to action of the site in the main header of the index page.</li>
 <li> It includes the following fields: Head, Body</li>
 <br>
 <p> Order: </p>